-In addition to a complete diagnostic experience, the Fellow engages in research projects at the Englander Institute for Precision Medicine, a translational research hub under the direction of Dr. Mark Rubin.
+In addition to a complete diagnostic experience, the Fellow has the opportunity to engage in clinical and translational research projects.
 A departmentally funded Translational Research Core Facility offers a wide array of research services, including histology, immunohistochemistry, tissue array, cytogenetics, and molecular techniques, thus providing the opportunity to participate in clinically relevant and scientifically sophisticated studies.

 Requirements: Candidates must have completed a four-year Anatomic Pathology/Clinical Pathology residency or three years of a straight Anatomic Pathology residency.

-NewYork-Presbyterian/Weill Cornell Medical Center only accepts J1 visas for all fellowships.
+NewYork-Presbyterian/Weill Cornell Medicine only accepts J1 visas for all fellowships.

 Types and Numbers of Appointments: One position is available each academic year.

-Facilities: NewYork-Presbyterian Hospital is the major clinical affiliate and teaching hospital of Weill Cornell Medical College.
-NewYork-Presbyterian/Weill Cornell Medical Center, an 824-bed facility, is centrally located in a collaborative medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.
+Facilities: NewYork-Presbyterian Hospital is the major clinical affiliate and teaching hospital of Weill Cornell Medicine.
+NewYork-Presbyterian/Weill Cornell Medicine, an 824-bed facility, is centrally located in a collaborative medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.

 Community: Weill Cornell is located in a beautiful residential neighborhood along the East River in Manhattan, within walking distance of Central Park and the midtown entertainment and shopping areas.
 Attractions include major museums, concert halls, theaters, and an opera house, all of which are easily accessible.

-Dates and deadlines (for 2018-2019 fellowship year):
+Dates and deadlines (for 2023-2024 fellowship year):

 *Please note that we have a rolling admissions policy, therefore, we strongly encourage interested candidates to apply as early as possible.

-On or before December 30, 2016 - Issuance of formal offers (12:00pm EST)
+On or before December 30, 2021 - Issuance of formal offers (12:00pm EST)

-Stipends: Salaries are commensurate with the level of training.
+Stipends: Salaries are commensurate with the level of post graduate training.